-But I will challenge you to think more deeply about the role editors and other content creators can play in creating a truly reimagined redesign.
+But I will challenge you to think more deeply about the role editors and other content creators can play in creating a truly reimagined magazine redesign.
 The best, freshest redesigns feel that way because they’re more than a fresh coat of paint—or a new set of fonts, for that matter.

-Everything is fair game
+In a magazine redesign, everything is fair game

 If you work on a magazine—particularly if you’ve put in years sweating every narrative lede and back-page kicker—it’s easy to get attached.